Search

 £35,500

-London Historic Buildings Trust (LHBT) has been commissioned by Enfield Council to identify a viable future use for the Lavender Hill Non-Conformist Chapel in Enfield.
-Over the next few months, the project’s steering group will be commissioning a conservation-accredited architect to lead a professional team including nominating a structural engineer, MEP consultant, building surveyor and business planner to undertake an Options Appraisal for the site.
+London Historic Buildings Trust (LHBT) is working with Enfield Council to identify a viable future use for the Lavender Hill Non-Conformist Chapel in Enfield.
+A conservation-accredited architect has been appointed to lead a professional team including a structural engineer, MEP consultant, building surveyor and business planner to undertake an Options Appraisal for the site.
+LHBT will be project managing the programme on behalf of site owners Enfield Council.

 Options Appraisal

-The Professional Team will identify appropriate and sustainable short- and long-term solutions for the Lavender Hill Non-Conformist Cemetery Chapel that responds to identified local need with the aim of removing the building from the Heritage-at-Risk register.
-The Options Appraisal work will:
+The Professional Team will identify appropriate and sustainable short and long-term solutions for the Chapel that respond to identified local need with the aim of removing the building from the Heritage-at-Risk register.
+The Options Appraisal will:

 • Establish the Significance of the site through primary historic research and community consultation